coq/coq/doc/sphinx/proof-engine/tactics.rst

    :n:`@ident` is first introduced in the local context using :n:`intros until @ident`.

-.. exn:: No primitive equality found
+.. exn:: No primitive equality found.
-.. exn:: Not a discriminable equality
+.. exn:: Not a discriminable equality.

 .. tacv:: discriminate @num